WHAT IS IT?

 WHO SHOULD CONSIDER PEP?

-Anyone who believes that he or she may be at risk of acquiring HIV infection following sexual exposure should discuss PEP with a doctor or nurse who can assess the risk and arrange PEP if it is considered advisable.
-To be at risk of HIV you need to have had risky contact (eg penetrative sex, sharing a syringe) with a person who has HIV (eg gay man, someone who has lived in a high risk country).
+Individuals who believe they may have been at risk of acquiring HIV infection following recent sexual exposure should discuss PEP with a doctor or nurse who can assess the risk and arrange PEP if it is considered advisable.
+An example of a risky sexual exposure could include condomless sexual intercourse with a person known to have HIV and who is not taking HIV medication.

-If your risk is considered to be high (eg unprotected receptive anal male-male sex), PEP will generally be recommended.
-In other situations (eg a broken condom during heterosexual intercourse), the very low risk of HIV infection has to be balanced against the significant risk of side effects of medications, and PEP may not be recommended.
+If your risk is considered to be high PEP will generally be recommended.
+In other situations (e.g. a broken condom during heterosexual intercourse), the very low risk of HIV infection has to be balanced against the significant risk of side effects of medications, and PEP may not be recommended.

 WHAT IS THE PROCESS IF I DECIDE TO TAKE PEP?

-HIV testing will be repeated 3 months after exposure.
+HIV testing will be then be repeated 3 months after exposure.

 NOTES ON PEP

-PEP should be commenced as soon as possible after potential exposure, and certainly within 72 hours.
+PEP should be commenced as soon as possible after potential exposure, within 72 hours.

 - PEP is not a 'morning after pill' and does not replace the need for safe sex practices.
 We do not know how effective it is!